Last Updated on

-On the one hand, taking this responsibility is exhausting because building a couple relationship is a work done by two people, not one.
-This type of work alone in the couple is an overload of the resources that are invested in the relationship.
+On the one hand, taking this responsibility is exhausting because building a couple relationship is work done by two people, not one.
+This type of work alone done in the couples relationship is an overload of the resources that are invested in the relationship.

 Fear of abandonment

 Another pitfall I have frequently encountered in people with anxious attachment is the unconditional love they want to offer to their partner.
 It is wonderful to be able to offer unconditionally and accept the other with their goods and bads, especially when you are not doing it out of fear of abandonment.
 I met people who were ready to accept anything for their partner only to not break up, under the mask of unconditional love.